bdlucas1/math-plotting-demo/demo/README.md

                 ...

-* ev.py: like the preceding, except the two Lists of Lists are stored as numpy 2-d arrays available in expr.value, and expr.elements is only instantiated on demand.
+* ev.py: like the preceding, except the two Lists of Lists are stored as two numpy 2-d arrays available in expr.value for the List, and expr.elements for those Lists is only instantiated on demand.

-Timings:
+Timings (in ms):

                    eval  layout    total
     current       24020      76    24096